Top

 Effect extraction follows pre-specified rules as detailed above and gives priority to more serious outcomes.
 For pooled analyses, the first (most serious) outcome is used, which may differ from the effect a paper focuses on.
 Other outcomes are used in outcome specific analyses.

-[Lilly], 1/21/2021, Randomized Controlled Trial, USA, preprint, 1 author. risk of symptomatic case, 57.0% lower, RR 0.43, p < 0.001, treatment 483, control 482, group sizes estimated because they were not supplied.
+Lilly, 1/21/2021, Randomized Controlled Trial, USA, preprint, 1 author. risk of symptomatic case, 57.0% lower, RR 0.43, p < 0.001, treatment 483, control 482, group sizes estimated because they were not supplied.

 risk of symptomatic case, 80.0% lower, RR 0.20, p < 0.001, treatment 150, control 149, nursing home residents, group sizes estimated because they were not supplied.

-Please send us corrections, updates, or comments.
-Vaccines and treatments are complementary.
+Please send us corrections, updates, or comments. c19early involves the extraction of 100,000+ datapoints from thousands of papers.
+Community updates help ensure high accuracy.
+Treatments and other interventions are complementary.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
+No treatment or intervention is 100% available and effective for all current and future variants.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
 FLCCC and WCH provide treatment protocols.

 or use drag and drop